Paragraphs

 Total knee replacement pictures - GMK Sphere

-Knee stability after knee replacement is important as you return to your everyday life.
+Stability of the Knee after knee replacement is important as you return to your everyday life.
 Proper stability assists with daily activities, including walking, going up and down stairs, moving from a sitting to standing position, or getting into a car.

-The GMK Sphere knee implant is designed to provide a more natural knee motion that replicates the movement of the healthy knee.
-It allows knee stability in the inner side through a ball-in-socket mechanism.
+The GMK Sphere knee implant is designed to approximate natural knee motion that replicates the movement of the healthy knee.
+It allows knee stability in the inner side, or medial compartment of the knee, through a ball-in-socket mechanism that replicates one's natural anatomy.

 After total knee replacement surgery, many patients prefer a stable knee design with a medial ball-in-socket compared to other conventional knee designs, as they feel more natural, more stable, and stronger during common daily activities.2